beacya/miners/README.md

 miners
 ======

-a mini miners game .JavaScript.
+a mini miners game use JavaScript.